 Typically when a company gets acquired by a large conglomerate, they get access to more resources (read: more $$$) to reinvest.

-However based on their performance so far, we’re not exactly sure where that pocket change went.
-Perhaps for marketing?
+Unfortunately, based on iPage’s performance so far, we’re not exactly sure where that pocket change went.
+Perhaps on marketing?

 2. Expensive Renewal Costs

 iPage advertises (and delivers) low ‘promotional pricing’ for plans of 12-36 months.
 They’re honest and transparent about those rates, which is great!